 \section{Deep geometric moments}

 CNNs are extremely good at capturing local context and texture information to discriminate images, even in a complex classification task, without an explicit `shape' related operation.
-On the contrary, geometric moments can capture the shape information exceptionally well and can provide discriminative cues in classifying images, however their discrimination power is quite limited, and generally requires a salient object over a homogeneous background.
+On the contrary, geometric moments can capture the shape information exceptionally well and provide discriminative cues in classifying images; however, their discrimination power is quite limited and generally requires a salient object over a homogeneous background.
 We advance a new type of architecture that blends the strengths of both approaches.
-We propose a deep geometric moment model that uses geometric moments along with CNNs for classification by providing access to both shape and texture.
-The geometric moment for a discrete 2D function is given by the discrete version of (\ref{eq:momentdef}) :
+We propose a deep geometric moment (DGM) model that uses geometric moments along with CNNs for classification by providing both shape and texture access.
+The geometric moment for a discrete 2D function is given by the discrete version of Eq. \ref{eq:momentdef} :

 In the traditional usage of moments in vision, the number and order of moments is an experimental design choice.
-Choosing the right number and order of moments is dependent on the underlying tasks; large numbers of moments are useful for image reconstruction, whereas for image classification, higher-order moments are affected by noise, and hence not very useful.
-Thus, selecting the correct moment orders is important.
-In our method, we do specify required number of moments (in terms of feature dimension), but the exact basis functions and orders are learnt by the the networks end-to-end for specific tasks.
-Hence we will drop the subscript notation $pq$ and use superscript notation $c$ indicating the feature channel number for moment $m$.
+Choosing the right number and order of moments depends on the underlying tasks; large moments are useful for image reconstruction, whereas, for image classification, higher-order moments are affected by noise and hence not very useful.
+Thus, selecting the correct moment orders is essential.
+In our method, we specify the required number of moments (in terms of feature dimension), but the exact basis functions and orders are learned by the networks end-to-end for specific tasks.
+Hence we will drop the subscript notation $pq$ and use the superscript notation $c$ indicating the feature channel number for moment $m$.

-In our model defined by (\ref{eq:momentdef_discrete_cnn}), we use CNNs to extract relevant object features from the given images, and project them onto the learned coordinate bases, {\em per channel}:
+In our model defined by Eq. \ref{eq:momentdef_discrete_cnn}, we use CNNs to extract relevant object features from the given images and project them onto the learned coordinate bases {\em per channel}:

-where, $N\times N$ is the dimension of the image, $g^{c}(x,y)$ is a learnable 2D polynomial function, and $f^{c}(x,y)$ is the image feature at the coordinate location $(x,y)$, and $c$ refers to the channel dimension of the feature, given by the CNN from the image-feature stream (see top-stream in Figure \ref{fig:arch}).
-Next, to account for varying locations, sizes, poses, and deformation; we allow our network to learn affine parameters to deform the 2D coordinate grid appropriately during moment computation.
+where, $N\times N$ is the dimension of the image, $g^{c}(x,y)$ is a learnable 2D polynomial function, and $f^{c}(x,y)$ is image feature at coordinate location $(x,y)$, and $c$ refers to the channel dimension of the feature, given by the CNN from the image-feature stream (see top-stream in Fig. \ref{fig:arch}).
+Next, to account for varying locations, sizes, poses, and deformation, we allow our network to learn affine parameters to appropriately deform the 2D coordinate grid during moment computation.